Quick Answer

 A 90-day window is a practical way to prepare.
 Collect first, repair second, verify last, and do not submit until those three steps hold together.
 It is not an official deadline, but it gives you room for AIMA delays and shifting documentation standards, and it helps you catch consistency gaps between work records, payment records, and bank statements.

 Keep two checks in place from the start.
 D8 is framed as an active-income route, including salary, freelance work, or business profits, while passive-income cases fit a different route.
-Also treat thresholds and validity windows as post-specific items to verify, not assumptions: Add current income requirement after post-level checklist verification and Add current document-validity window after consulate verification.
+Also treat thresholds and validity windows as post-specific items to verify, not assumptions; keep the current income requirement and document-validity window pending until official post-level or consulate records confirm them.
 As a reference point from one January 2026 summary, active monthly income is listed as 4x Portuguese Minimum Wage (€3,480) and financial reserves as 12x Portuguese Minimum Wage (€10,440), but confirm current post-level requirements before filing.

 Define your evidence types before you assemble the packet: